mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 ### Important additional step

- Since the Raspberry Pi's DHCP server (my router) points to the PiHole container, I need to esnure that the Raspberry Pi's host DNS is not set via DHCP (i.e., set to itself, thus creating a non-working loop).
+Since the Raspberry Pi's DHCP server (my router) points to the PiHole container, I need to ensure that the Raspberry Pi's host DNS is not set via DHCP (i.e., set to itself, thus creating a non-working loop).
 This happened to me after rebooting the Pi, after which all the containers were working but my devices did not have internet.
 To do so, follow these steps: https://github.com/chadgeary/cloudblock/tree/master/playbooks#faqs

 ```bash
 # If the Raspberry Pi's DHCP server points to the Pihole container, ensure the Raspberry Pi's host DNS is not set via DHCP, e.g.: